Part 1: Use Your SD-WAN Data Better

 In this environment, enterprise IT needs to understand many data points when application problems occur.
 Are problems related to the devices accessing these applications?
 Where is the problem located?
 Is it something going on in the campus or branch?
 Is there a problem in the network?
 Perhaps it resides in the data center or cloud, or even with the application itself?

 Determining high-level patterns affecting application performance is also critical.
-For example, does a service provider suffer regular outages, or is there a fault in the enterprise’s network that local IT staff can fix?
+For example, does a service provider experience regular outages, or is there a fault in the enterprise’s network that local IT staff can fix?
 Successfully analyzing network data requires context and the understanding of how applications are performing over complex SD-WAN networks.
 Network data analysis can also provide valuable general knowledge about the trends of application adoption and usage.

 Learning “Normal,” Automatically